Mellvingunadi/Mellvingunadi/README.md

 👋 Hi, I’m @Mellvingunadi
 I'm new at Github also A beginner in Code and Programming.
-  I'm interest in Front end side and UI/UX design.
+  I'm interest in Front end developer and UI/UX design.
    Also I'm still learning in Javascript,Python,Html and CSS.
    I hope can learn many as possible.
  Contact me at my social media and let's be friends!: